vocalpy/acoustic-communication-and-bioacoustics-bootcamp/README.md

 This helps us make sure we all have a similar [computational environment](https://the-turing-way.netlify.app/reproducible-research/renv).
 Conda can also [create environments](https://the-turing-way.netlify.app/reproducible-research/renv/renv-package), so we will use conda.

+### 1. Create virtual environment and install packages

-0. Install the Anaconda distribution on your computer (see link above)
+0. Install the Anaconda distribution on your computer: https://docs.anaconda.com/anaconda/install/
 1. In the terminal, create a conda environment.

 (On most operating systems, you can copy and paste the following into the terminal -- you don't have to type it out!)